 GRE.
 We require the General Test of the Graduate Record Examination (GRE) for all applicants, regardless of the degree they hold.
 Official scores from ETS for the General GRE should be sent directly to the department.
 GRE scores are valid only if they are no more than five years old.
 For more information on the GRE, visit their Website at http://www.gre.org.

 TOEFL for International Students.
 The Test of English as a Foreign Language (TOEFL) is required for International applicants whose native language is not English and whose undergraduate education was conducted in a language other than English.
 Official test scores must be submitted to the Office of Graduate Studies.
 TOEFL scores are only valid if they are no more than two years old.
-The minimum TOEFL score required for consideration for admission is 550 for the paper and pencil administered test, or 213 for the computer-based test.
+The minimum TOEFL score required for consideration for admission is 80.
 For more information on the TOEFL, visit their Website at http://www.toefl.org.
-Your TOEFL requirement will be waived by OGS if you have studied for one uninterrupted year at a university-level institution in a country where English is the official language.
+Your TOEFL requirement will be waived by the Grad Division if you have studied for one uninterrupted year at a university-level institution in a country where English is the official language.

 The University of California, in compliance with Titles VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, and the Americans with Disabilities Act of 1990, does not discriminate on the basis of race, color, national origin, religion, sex disability or age in any of its policies, procedures, or practices; nor does the university discriminate on the basis of sexual orientation.
 This nondiscrimination policy covers admission and access to, and treatment and employment in, university programs and activities, including but not limited to, academic admissions, financial aid, educational services, and student employment.